-Five interprofessional teams of students and faculty mentors are embarking on impactful projects as part of our new Health Equity Scholars Program.
+Six interprofessional teams of students and faculty mentors are embarking on impactful projects as part of our Health Equity Scholars Program.
 The program is open to the entire university community through a partnership of the Office of the Chief Wellness Officer, College of Nursing and the Office of Interprofessional Practice and Education serving Ohio State’s seven health science colleges and the Wexner Medical Center.

 Mission: To prepare students at The Ohio State University with advanced education and skills to guide the generation or implementation of evidence to improve health equity in our community.

 Vision: To build a cadre of future diversity leaders who will have knowledge and skills to improve health outcomes in diverse populations.